-Leicester keeper Schmeichel set for Nice move
+Goalkeeper Schmeichel leaves Leicester for Nice

 He follows Aaron Ramsey to Nice after the Welshman, 31, also joined the French club following the termination of his contract at Juventus.

-Schmeichel, capped 84 times by Denmark, had been given permission to leave Leicester and was not involved in their pre-season friendly against Sevilla on Sunday.
+Schmeichel, capped 84 times by Denmark, had been given permission to leave Leicester.

+Leicester chairman Aiyawatt Srivaddhanaprabha said: "Throughout his time with us and particularly as a captain and vice-captain, Kasper has always been a player willing to stand up and take responsibility, leading the team with distinction.

+"His influence and his leadership on and off the pitch speak volumes about him as a professional, as a football player and as a human being.

 Leicester are the only club in Europe's top five leagues not to have signed a player this summer - and manager Brendan Rodgers admitted they had to manage their finances carefully.